Dissipative Pairing Interactions: Quantum Instabilities, Topological Light, and Volume-Law Entanglement

 {\textit{Minimal model.---}}We start with a three-mode system (bosonic annihilation operators $\hat{a},\hat{b},\hat{c}$) that exhibits much of the surprising physics of interest.
 The key ingredient will be a dissipative pairing interaction between $\hat a$ and $\hat c$, that is an interaction generating dynamics of the form $\partial_t \langle \hat a \rangle = - \lambda \langle \hat c ^\dagger \rangle$ and $\partial_t \langle \hat c^\dag \rangle = \lambda^* \langle \hat a \rangle$.
 Because of the relative sign here, this dynamics {\it cannot} be obtained from a Hermitian pairing interaction.
 Instead, it would seem to correspond to a non-Hermitian effective Hamiltonian:

-To obtain this Markovian dissipative dynamics in a fully quantum setting, this dissipative interaction must necessarily be accompanied by noise as well as local damping and anti-damping \cite{McDonald2022,Lau2018}.
+To obtain this Markovian dissipative dynamics in a fully quantum setting, this dissipative interaction must necessarily be accompanied by noise as well as local damping and antidamping \cite{McDonald2022,Lau2018}.
 The resulting description has the form of a Lindblad master equation \cite{Lindblad1976,Gorini1976}.
 Using a minimal noise realization of the interaction, and letting $\hat{\rho}$ denote the system density matrix, we obtain

-This purely dissipative evolution generates local damping on $\hat a$ with strength $\kappa$, local anti-damping on $\hat c$ with strength $\eta^2 \kappa$, and a dissipative interaction of the form of Eq.~(\ref{eqn:pairing}) with $\lambda = \eta \kappa / 2$.
-We take $\eta < 1$ (i.e.~more local damping than anti-damping), which ensures dynamical stability (i.e.~no tendancy for exponential growth) \cite{Supplement}.
+This purely dissipative evolution generates local damping on $\hat a$ with strength $\kappa$, local antidamping on $\hat c$ with strength $\eta^2 \kappa$, and a dissipative interaction of the form of Eq.~(\ref{eqn:pairing}) with $\lambda = \eta \kappa / 2$.
+We take $\eta < 1$ (i.e.~more local damping than antidamping), which ensures dynamical stability (i.e.,~no tendancy for exponential growth) \cite{Supplement}.

 The dissipation in Eq.~(\ref{eqn:master}) is reminiscent of the dynamics generated by driving modes $\hat{a}$, $\hat{c}$ with broadband two-mode squeezed (TMS) noise \cite{Kraus2004}.
-There are however crucial differences.
-Driving with TMS noise always generates two dissipators; to make Eq.~(\ref{eqn:master}) equivalent to injected TMS, we would thus have to add the additional dissipator $\mathcal{D}[\sqrt{\kappa} \hat c + \eta \sqrt{\kappa} \hat a^\dagger]$.
+There are, however, crucial differences.
+Driving with TMS noise always generates two dissipators; to make Eq.~(\ref{eqn:master}) equivalent to injected TMS nosie, we would thus have to add the additional dissipator $\mathcal{D}[\sqrt{\kappa} \hat c + \eta \sqrt{\kappa} \hat a^\dagger]$.
 This complementary dissipator would completely cancel the effective dissipative interaction between $a$ and $c$ generated by $\mathcal{D}[\hat{L}]$, leaving only driving with correlated noise.
 There would thus be no interaction from the dissipation in the equations of motion between $\langle \hat{a}(t) \rangle$ and $\langle \hat{c}^\dagger(t) \rangle$.
 In contrast, we will show that in \cref{eqn:master}, the direct dissipative interaction between modes $\hat a$ and $\hat c$ plays a crucial role.